JonathanHarford/discord_epyc_ts/docs/NEXT_PLAYER_LOGIC.md

 Among the players who are eligible based on the MUST rules, the bot SHOULD prioritize the player based on the following criteria:

+1. Players SHOULD be assigned turns to balance their writing and drawing turn counts.
+Prefer players whose turn type counts are most imbalanced (largest absolute difference between writing and drawing turns).
-1. Player A SHOULD NOT be ASSIGNED an <X>ing turn (writing/drawing) following Player B more than once per season.
+2. Player A SHOULD NOT be ASSIGNED an <X>ing turn (writing/drawing) following Player B more than once per season.
-2. Players SHOULD NOT be given an <X>ing turn if they've already been ASSIGNED n/2 <X>ing turns in the season (where n is the number of players/games in the season).
+3. Players SHOULD NOT be given an <X>ing turn if they've already been ASSIGNED n/2 <X>ing turns in the season (where n is the number of players/games in the season).
 Prioritize players who are below this threshold for the given turn type.
-3. Given an <X>ing turn, the next player SHOULD be the player who has been ASSIGNED the fewest <X>ing turns in the season overall.
+4. Given an <X>ing turn, the next player SHOULD be the player who has been ASSIGNED the fewest <X>ing turns in the season overall.
-4. If there is still a tie after applying the above SHOULD rules, prefer players who have fewer PENDING overall turns across all season games.
+5. If there is still a tie after applying the above SHOULD rules, prefer players who have fewer PENDING overall turns across all season games.

-The bot should apply these SHOULD rules in sequence (from 1 to 4) to find the single best eligible player.
+The bot should apply these SHOULD rules in sequence (from 1 to 5) to find the single best eligible player.
 If a tie persists after all SHOULD rules, a deterministic tie-breaking mechanism (e.g., lowest player ID) should be used.

 ## Handling Edge Cases